andyblz/CDCSharp/README.md

 // In Model/Teams.cs
 public ICollection<Player> players { get; set; }
   ```
-  + Relationships: Join and select.
+  + RELATIONSHIPS: Join and select.
   ```
 // Get all players on a specific team.
 // Factories/TeamFactory.cs